 Introduction to business plans

 There are two types of business plans: a traditional business plan and a one page business plan (also called a lean business plan).

 A business plan is a business planning tool that outlines operational business goals, strategies to achieve those goals, and financial projections.

 Do you need a business plan?

+Most businesses don’t need to write a business plan, but a business plan will help nearly all business owners.
 One-page business plans are great for self-funded companies to gain clarity on the problem their company solves and their competitive advantage.

 Banks and most investors typically require that you have a traditional business plan.
 They do this because they are risk averse and want to evaluate your business based on a standardized template that has lots of supporting detail.

 We will examine in detail what goes into a traditional business plan and also what you need to include in a one page business plan.